QuickLava/lavaSawndPortingUtility/README.md

 - Open your character's moveset file (typically named "Fit[Character].pac", as in "FitMario.pac") in BrawlCrate.
 - Right-click the "Misc Data[0]" entry, select "Export", and save the file as "moveset.dat".
 Proceed to the next step.
 ### Step 5: Running "sfxchange.exe" (Porting_Tools)
-- Extract the "Porting_Tools.zip" file, and copy the "moveset.dat" file you extracted into that folder.
+- Extract the "Porting_Tools.zip" file, and copy the "moveset.dat" file you exported in Step 4 into that folder.
 - Copy the file you got from Step 2 which ends in "_sound.txt" into this folder, and rename it to "sound.txt".
 - Run the "run_sfxchange.bat" file.
 - Move your old "moveset.dat" file somewhere else, then rename the newly produced "moveset_sfxconverted.dat" file to "moveset.dat".